FruitbatM/trail-run-adventures/README.md

 - [TinyJPG](https://tinyjpg.com/) was used for compressing images while preserving transparency.
 - [Techsini](http://techsini.com/multi-mockup/index.php) was used to create the responsive mockup image.
 - [Paint 3D](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used to modifiy couple of images.
-- [Coolors](https://coolors.co/) was used for colour palette used on the website.
+- [Coolors](https://coolors.co/) was used for color palette used on the website.
 - [CSS Autoprefixer](https://autoprefixer.github.io/) was used for adding CSS vendor prefixes.
 - [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to test and debug the code.
 - [Animate On Scroll Library](https://michalsnik.github.io/aos/) was used to integrate animate on scroll effect on home page.